 - Social media users love consuming and sharing visual content, and landscapers can produce all sorts of photos and videos to showcase their work.

 - Social media users love to learn about promotions and special deals.
-Landscapers can easily create platform-specific discounts and promotions that get followers excited and feeling as though they have the inside track.
+Landscapers can easily create platform-specific discounts and promotions that get followers excited and feel as though they have the inside track.

 Tips for getting the full benefits of social media